Geonkick-Synthesizer/geonkick/README.md

-This project is no more developed not maintaned.
+This project is no more developed not maintained.

 # Geonkick